Anerkiki/pokemon-island-resort/README.md

 # Achnowledgements

-I would like to thank the team at Code Institute, the members of the Slack community, and my tutor Tom and mentor Spencer for your help throughout this course and project.
+I would like to thank the team at Code Institute, the members of the Slack community, my tutor Tom and my mentor Spencer for all of their help and support throughout this course and project.

 ---